Pasifika Festival: 2010s onwards

 Maiava reworked the compensations model for the participants.
 The auditioning process was streamlined by Tanya Muagututi’a who also established a workshop for emerging artists.
 Around that time the preparations started taking the whole year, and many staff members do it as a full-time job.
 After the 2010 festival Pasifika was moved under the Auckland Tourism Events and Economic Development jurisdiction.

 The question of Māori exclusion bothered many people, but the organisers could not immediately find a solution that would be appropriate for all parties involved.

 The 2012 festival was only two days long, and its length is limited to 2 to 3 days as of 2019.

-Pasifika Festival 2014 had 11 unique villages showcasing the cultures of 11 Pacific Island nations: Cook Islands, Fiji, Hawaii, Kiribati, Niue, Samoa, Tahiti, Tonga, Tokelau, Tuvalu and Aotearoa.
-The 11th Hawaiian village was added that year.
+The 11th Hawaiian village was added in 2015.

 In 2015, the festival was moved temporarily to Hayman Park in Manukau after the discovery of Queensland fruit flies in the Grey Lynn area near Western Springs.

 In 2016, it moved back to Western Springs.

 In 2019, the festival was cancelled for safety reasons on account of the Christchurch mosque shootings.

 In 2020, the festival was again cancelled, because of the Coronavirus Pandemic.
 It was held in 2021 at Mount Smart Stadium.